Task 5 Research

 Principal Investigator(s): Richard H. White

-- Continue to maintain and monitor three intensively instrumented landscapes in Weslaco, El Paso, and College Station to document actual evapotranspiration (ET) of integrated landscapes using a water balance method for the entire landscape.
+- Continue to maintain and monitor intensively instrumented landscapes in diverse climatic regions in Texas including the Rio Grande Basin to document actual evapotranspiration (ET) of integrated landscapes using a water balance method for the entire landscape.

-- Determine the relationship between actual ET and potential ET for the development of seasonal landscape irrigation coefficients for three integrated landscapes during June 2004 through May 2005.
-The landscapes are located in three geographically distinct regions of the state with two in the Rio Grande Valley.
-Determine whether similar landscape coefficients can be used for landscape irrigation across diverse climatic regions.
+- Determine the relationship between actual ET and potential ET for the development of seasonal landscape irrigation coefficients for these integrated landscapes during 1 July 2006 through May 2007.
+More clearly determine whether similar seasonal landscape coefficients can be used for landscape irrigation across diverse climatic regions and landscape vegetation types.

-- Develop information to refine the calculation of realistic water budgets for residential landscapes based on 1 through 3 above and lot size and landscape foliar cover, and interact with Texas Cooperative Extension to develop outreach programs to assist municipalities and homeowners in adhering to water budgets.
+- Develop information to refine the calculation of realistic water budgets for residential landscapes based on 1 and 2 above and lot size and landscape foliar cover.

 - Analyze and report the results of a landscape water management survey to assess home consumers’ perceptions about landscape water management and water conservation.
 In conjunction with Texas Cooperative Extension personnel, use the responses to develop landscape water management educational information to use in pilot workshops to enhance landscape water conservation.
 Compare water used for landscape irrigation by participants before and after their participation in pilot workshops as a measure of the short and long-term impact of participation in landscape water management training.